Candlepin uses Subscriptions to provide access to content. The system for getting access to content via these subscriptions is described below.

 Derived Products

 Pools can also carry a “derived” product and provided products.
-This accomodates scenarios where the host is intended to get access to different (or no) content than the guests.
+This accommodates scenarios where the host is intended to get access to different (or no) content than the guests.
 The parent or primary pool will use the normal product and provided products on the subscription.
 However any derived or unmapped guest pools will flip to use the derived product and provided products instead of the normal set.

 Entitlements